Finding time for writing isn’t easy, especially if you’re just starting out.

 Set a goal for yourself to crank out one thousand words in an hour.
 These are longer stretches and can be tough for some people so if you are struggling, start with the Pomodoro System and ease your way into doing longer sessions.

-6. Set Your Word Count Target
+#7 – Set Your Word Count Target

 Many people get overwhelmed when they think about writing a book.
 But if you write 3000 words a day on the weekends, you can be done with the first draft of your book in a month.

 This might seem like a lot but think about it: How much time do you spend watching TV in a week?
 How much time do you spend at the office?
 How much time do you spend checking email or on social media?

 It can be done, and you can do this!

 Set a daily word count target for yourself.
 Be strategic about this and take a rough guess how long your book is going to be.
 If I know I’m planning to write a 25,000-word novella, if I crank out 6000 words per weekend, I can complete a draft in a month.

 By tracking your progress, you have a clear indication of how close you’re getting to your goal.

-7. Reward Yourself
+#8 – Reward Yourself